GenomZ/island_counter/README.md

     python3 -m unittest test.test_island_counter.TestIslandCounter

-The routine checks with provided files if the program detects correct number of islands.
+The routine checks with provided files if the program detects the correct number of islands.
-Additionally, tests are performed on the read_file method, if it returns correct 2D binary array and if the input arrays have all rows with the same length and if all characters are 1's or 0's correctly converted to int.
+Additionally, tests are performed on the read_file method, if it returns correct 2D binary array and if the input arrays have all rows with the same length and if all characters are 1s or 0s correctly converted to int.

-File test_input7 was made bigger than 7.4MB with 7355392 characters (0's and 1's) with 84096 islands to check for memory issues.
+File test_input7 was made bigger than 7.4MB with 7355392 characters (0s and 1s) with 84096 islands to check for memory issues.
 None were found.

-Additional inputs were prepared that were not included in the repo, tested with no issues:
+Additional inputs were prepared that were not included in the repo, and tested with no issues:
     - 73.6MB, 73553920 characters, 840960 islands
     - 1.0GB, 1000000000 characters, 65617638 islands

-Additional script was included to create a test input of manual size.
+An additional script was included to create a test input of manual size.
 It was used to generate the 1GB test file.
-It accepts number of rows and columns and probability of a land tile.
+It accepts a number of rows and columns and the probability of a land tile.
 The number of islands will be random, depending on the placement of the land tiles in the file.

 Usage: